ECHibiki/Kissu-Feedback-and-Forms/README.md

     - Future changes to passwords must be done here
 4. TDD for mod creating a form.
     - A form which will contain all the valid inputs and all realistic combinations of inputs
+    - Handle rejection on empty inputs
-    - Verify that the response is correct, the form directory is created and it is inserted into the database
+    - Verify that the form JSON is correct, the form directory is created and it is inserted into the database
     - Future changes to form creation must be done here
 5. TDD for displaying a form to a user.
     - ...